raspberrypilearning/321-make-mentor-guide/en/step_3.md

 ### Progression within a path

-All new skills are introduced in the first three fun explore projects.
+All new skills are introduced in the first three fun Explore projects.
 Skills are revisited regularly to allow creators to use and experience them in different contexts.
-This helps to embed and deepen their understanding of how to apply those skills.
+This helps to embed and deepen creators' understanding of how to apply those skills.

 As creators progress through the path, scaffolding is gently removed to help increase their independence.